-Hi everyone, I just wanted to share with you my interview which was aired on the ‘MBC in a Week‘ program on January 27th.
+Hi everyone, I just wanted to share with you my recent interview which was aired on the ‘MBC in a Week‘ program on January 27th.
 In case you don’t live in the Middle East or never heard about MBC (Middle Eastern Broadcast Company), it’s the largest TV channel in the region with over 40 million viewers across many countries.
-When the reporter Waad Arif contacted me for the interview I was very excited but also hesitant, would say even a little terrified about the idea of being on TV.
+So when the reporter Waad Arif contacted me for the interview, I was very excited but also would say even somewhat terrified of the idea of being on TV.
 Me, on TV?
-I’m way too shy for that!
+I’m way too shy and introverted for that!
 But I’m glad I went for it and so grateful that I was featured.
+I wrote this post to highlight all the things that have been edited out from the final interview and take the chance to explain a bit further about my work.
+Scroll to the end of the post to watch the video clip!

-The introduction and voice over is in Arabic, the presenter Waad Arif (such a lovely young lady!) is explaining about the story of Blue Abaya or ‘Laura of Arabia’ a Finnish woman who came to work in KSA and found “love and happiness there”.
+The introduction and voice over in the interview clip (link attached below in this post) is in Arabic, the presenter Waad Arif (such a lovely young lady!) is explaining about the story of Blue Abaya or ‘Laura of Arabia’, a Finnish woman who came to work in KSA and found “love and happiness there”.
 First she asks about when and why I came to Saudi Arabia, and about my adventures around the country.
 Then we talk about how I met my Saudi husband and about life in Riyadh.

-In the end I’m explaining a bit about my work, not only on Blue Abaya website promoting Saudi tourism, but my Inspired by Arabia brand, where I create Saudi inspired gifts and souvenirs.
+In the end I’m explaining a bit about my work, not only on Blue Abaya website and social media channels promoting Saudi tourism, but my Inspired by Arabia brand, where I create Saudi inspired gifts and souvenirs.
 Something that I am very passionate about!
 Please check out my Instagram Inspired By Arabia!

-When I saw the interview for the very first time, I was actually a little shocked because the outcome was completely different from what I had expected.
-I had been doing so much talking on the day of the interview, in my mind I’d thought that was going to be the focus of the clip.
-I was surprised to see so much of walking around was included, which by no means is a bad thing because the place is so beautiful, just not at all what I had envisioned.
+When I saw the interview for the very first time, I was actually a little shocked because the outcome was completely different from what I had expected to see!
+I’d been doing so much talking on the day of the interview, naturally I expected the parts where we talk were going to be the focus of the clip.
+It was surprising to see so much of walking around was included, which by no means is a bad thing because the place is so beautiful, just not at all what I had envisioned.
 I guess the editor had a different kind of interview in mind than I did :)

-The interview was filmed in Historical Diriyah, at a heritage house owned by mr Mubarak.
+The interview was filmed in Historical Diriyah, at the courtyard of a heritage house owned by mr Mubarak.
 A perfect setting for the interview and one of my favorite spots in Riyadh!

 I was asked what are my favorite travel destinations in Saudi Arabia?
-What I replied- it’s hard to say what are my favorites, because many places are amazing but they are all so different from one another.
+What I replied- it’s hard to pick one favorite.
+Many places are amazing, but they are all so different from one another.
 I explained how right now my top destination might be Tabuk Province, because it has so much diversity within the province.
 From the majestic mountains and canyons of Wadi Rum, the untouched wild coast, pristine beaches, gorges which open to the Red Sea, natural springs, oasis and lots and lots of history.
 Another all time favorite area in Saudi Arabia of mine are the Farasan Islands and Jazan Province.

 If you’d like to know more about my favorite places to visit in Saudi check out my post 10 Amazing Places to Visit in Saudi Arabia and my guest post ‘Saudi Arabia’s 10 most Fascinating Places‘ on ‘Seikkailijattaret’ a Finnish travel portal (in Finnish language but you can use google translate).